 Robert J. Miller’s areas of expertise are civil procedure, federal Indian law, American Indians and international law, American Indian economic development and Native American natural resources.
-An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is a justice on the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.
+An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is the Chief Justice of the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.
+He is also the Faculty Director of the Rosette LLP American Indian Economic Development Program at ASU.

 Before joining the College of Law in 2013, Professor Miller was on the faculty of Lewis & Clark Law School.
 Prior to his career in academia, he practiced Indian law with Hobbs, Straus, Dean & Walker, and worked for the Stoel Rives law firm.
 Following graduation from law school, he clerked for Judge Diarmuid O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit.